Multi-Tenant SaaS

 - 📋 Projects, tasks, audit_logs - Schema defined but repositories not yet implemented

-The actual implementation (see src/middleware/tenant-context.ts):
+The actual implementation uses RLS context from @kysera/rls (see src/index.ts):

 }